arxanas/scm-record/README.md

 Here are some features in the UI which are not yet implemented:

+- Make the keybindings easier to discover, allow accessing the menu with the keyboard.
 - Jump to next/previous element of same kind.
 - Edit one side of the diff in an editor.
 - Multi-way split UI to split a commit into more than 2 commits.